barichd/brailleorch/borframework.md

 <h2 id="playalong">Chapter 7: Play-along Function Overview</h2>

-The Play-along function will make BrailleOrch like a common notation program, letting blind musicians read music along playing. the cursor and line will follow the playback.
-Since the current braille displays only has one line to display braille, the user must first choose an instrument or hand of the piano to follow.
+The brand-new Play-along function will make BrailleOrch like a common notation program, letting blind musicians read and play/sing the music along playback. the cursor and line will follow the playback.
+Since the current braille displays only has one line to display braille, the user must first choose an instrument (or hand of the piano) to follow.
 When pressing ctrl+alt+l, we enter the mode.
 A dialog will appear, asking you to choose which instrument and which measure it will follow.
-The default will be the current instrument and cthe current measure.
-By pressing Enter or OK button, the software comes back to normal working area.
-But now, all editing functions will be disabled, and we enter the play-along mode.
+The default will be the current instrument and the current measure.
+By pressing Enter or OK button, the software comes back to the normal working area with a report of screen reader "play-along".
+Now, all editing functions will be disabled, and we enter the play-along mode.
 To exit this mode, choose Play-along from the Playback menu or press the shortcut again.
+The screen reader will say "play-allong off".

 In this mode:
 pressing Space to start/stop playback;